alemart/opensurge/README.md

 ## What is Open Surge?

 Open Surge is a fun 2D retro platformer inspired by old-school Sonic games.
 It is also a game creation system that lets you unleash your creativity!
-Play, create games & share!
+Play, create & share!

 Open Surge is currently available for Microsoft Windows and GNU/Linux.
 It is in active development!